 As a young person who has had health anxiety since a few years before the pandemic, I want to share my story on how this is affecting my life during these troubling times.

-Before the pandemic, I was doing OK.
+Before the pandemic, I was doing okay.
 I was a little stressed about revising for my GCSE exams (which were meant to go ahead this summer), but I was managing my mental health and getting the support that I needed through school.
 But being in lockdown for me has been hard.
 I relied on my school as a distraction from my constant thoughts about my health, but since school closed, I have been struggling with my anxiety more.

 I relied on my school as a distraction from my constant thoughts about my health, but since school closed, I have been struggling with my anxiety more.

-The threat of COVID-19 has also created more anxiety about my health.
+The threat of Covid-19 has also created more anxiety about my health.
 This has made me feel more cautious during the pandemic and made me feel much more stressed.
 During this pandemic, I have been a lot more worried not just with my health anxiety but also about what my future holds; everything is uncertain and it makes me feel constantly on edge.

 I’d been waiting just over a year for cognitive behavioural therapy (CBT), which I finally started in May.
 Being in therapy during the pandemic has also been difficult.
 I have to admit I felt a little frustrated having to do it over video call because I found it much harder to develop a relationship with my therapist and to learn CBT without meeting face-to-face.
 I was also a little annoyed that the already limited sessions I received over the phone counted, as I have been waiting over a year for this face-to-face therapy.
 However, I’m still grateful for the support that I have, because I know many people don’t have any.